shakey0/chitter_project/README.md

 ## Future Enhancements

 This is a list of things I would add to the project if I had more time:
-- Like button on image pop up box
+- 'Like button' on image pop up box
-- Amend pictures button for the user's own peeps
+- 'Amend pictures button' for the user's own peeps
-- Edit peep button, so the user can edit the text in their peeps.
+- 'Edit peep button' so the user can edit the text in their peeps.
 The original text as well as the edited text would be saved.
-- **Introducing Chitter Spaces**, where a user can create a space and invite other users to that space.
+- ***Introducing Chitter Spaces***, where a user can create a space and invite other users to that space.
 Users part of the space can then see peeps from other users that are part of that space.
 Users can change spaces using a dropdown menu on the nav bar that lists all the spaces they are part of.
 Spaces will only be visible by invite.